forestgeo/Climate/Other_environmental_data/CO2_data/ReadMe.md

 ## Script

-Script combining these data found [here](https://github.com/forestgeo/Climate/tree/master/scripts/downloading_CO2_data).
+Script combining these data found [here](https://github.com/forestgeo/Climate/blob/master/Other_environmental_data/CO2_data/downloading_CO2_data/co2_process_data.R).
 The script takes averages of all values for a given year of Mauna Loa data and combines them with values derived from ice core data by NOAA.
+Data users can use script to to create the most up-to-date version of the combined data set using provided resources.

 Developed by: Bianca Gonzalez